sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/userguide_v2.md

 To return to the Booster app, the user needs to use the command menu on the microfirmware app to do it, or press the SELECT button for more than 10 seconds and then power off and power on the device and the computer.

-> **Note**: In this Alpha version, the **DEV APP** is a placeholder development app for anybody who wants to develop a microfirmware app.
-It is not a real app and it does not do anything.

 ### WiFi view

 The **WiFi view** shows the list of available WiFi networks and permits some basic network configuration options: